PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 ## Species - classes

-It is possible to have classes implemented in C. It requires extending the code of your extension module with additional elements.
+It is possible to have classes implemented in C. It requires extending the code of our extension module with additional elements.

 An additional header needs to be included:
 ```